arty-name/livejournal-export/README.md

 Also [comments are exported separately](http://www.livejournal.com/developer/exporting.bml).
 I wrote this tool to make exporting more convenient.

+You will need Python 3 to use it.

 ## export.py

 This script will do the exporting.
 Run it after you